Central extensions and bounded cohomology: A group without Property QITB

-\begin{rem} (The idea of the construction.)
-We briefly and informally describe the group that we will be studying.
-Start with a free product $\widehat G$ of copies of the fundamental group of the genus-2 surface.
-Any cohomology class on $\widehat G$ that takes unbounded values on the surfaces cannot be bounded, but it is not hard to see that it is weakly bounded.
 The idea is then to ``make $\widehat G$ finitely generated''.
 This can be done by adding ``stable letters'' $t_i$ to $\widehat G$ that conjugate the generators of each of the surface groups to the generators of the ``next'' surface group.
 In this way, the generators of the first surface group and the stable letters suffice to generate the new group $G$.
 Notice that $\widehat G$ is the fundamental group of a locally CAT(0) complex obtained by gluing surfaces and squares (we do not need this fact), which is one way to control the (co)homology of $G$.
-The idea is that the cohomology class on $\widehat G$ that we discussed above should be the pull-back of a weakly bounded class on $G$, and we believe that it is possible to show this using CAT(0) techniques.
+The idea is that some of the cohomology classes on $\widehat G$ that we discussed above should be the pull-back of weakly bounded classes on $G$, and we believe that it is possible to show this using CAT(0) techniques.
 However, below we actually give a different description of $G$ that will allow us to use small-cancellation techniques instead.
 (We will not need the equivalence of the two descriptions.) \end{rem}